-The new 20,000-seat home field of the D.C.
-United team of Major League Soccer, which opened in July 2018, is a LEED Gold-certified venue.
+The 20,000-seat home field of the D.C.
+United team of Major League Soccer is a LEED Gold-certified venue.
 Audi Field also partners with Recycle Track Systems and New Columbia Solar on multiple sustainable initiatives throughout the stadium.

 • • •

-The 178-room Kimpton Mason & Rook Hotel is LEED Silver-certified, featuring green key switches in each guest room, low-emitting materials such as paint, finishes and floorings and refillable bottles of showering essentials as opposed to disposable bottles.
+The 178-room Viceroy Washington DC is LEED Silver-certified, featuring green key switches in each guest room, low-emitting materials such as paint, finishes and floorings and refillable bottles of showering essentials as opposed to disposable bottles.

 • • •

-Eaton Workshop is LEED Gold-certified, featuring many sustainable initiatives throughout the hotel and house.
+Eaton Washington DC is LEED Gold-certified, featuring many sustainable initiatives throughout the hotel and house.
 Guestrooms feature the most natural and organic mattresses and bathroom amenities are 100 percent natural, while the rooftop features an herb garden and wind turbine.